PatrickBziuk/seez/src/content/books/de/example-book.md

 ---
 title: >-
-  The title in German would be: "Die digitale Renaissance: Wie KI die moderne Literatur neu gestaltet."
+  The title translated into German is: "Die digitale Renaissance: Wie KI die moderne Literatur neu gestaltet."
 subtitle: >-
   A comprehensive exploration of artificial intelligence's transformative impact on creative writing, storytelling, and the future of books